zype/zype.github.io/_posts/2014-10-17-dpt-from-scratch.markdown

 1\.
 Once you have set up your video catalogue in the Zype Platform and you have created your player rules, you are ready to use the Zype Player API!

 2\.
-You can find the player key and api key using the [Zype Platform](https://admin.zype.com/site/api)
+You can find your player key and api key using the [Zype Platform](https://admin.zype.com/site/api)

 ![site keys](http://i.imgur.com/oD3XxTY.png)